WebCuratorTool/webcurator/webcurator-docs/guides/user-manual.rst

 Impact of the tool
 -------------------

-The Web Curator Tool is used at the National Library of New Zealand, and has had these impacts since it was introduced into the existing selective web archiving programme:
+The Web Curator Tool is used at the National Libraries of New Zealand and the Netherlands, and has had these impacts since it was introduced into the existing selective web archiving programme:

 -  Harvesting has become the responsibility of librarians and subject experts.
 These users control the software handling the technical